anik31/stocks/README.md

-# Is your birthday a pallindrome?
+# Check profit/loss on stocks

 A VanillaJS app to calculate profit/loss based on stocks value.